stat545ubc-2023/assignment-b3-iman-mir/Iman Mir Flow Rate Extremes App/README.md

 and the rsconnect file containing the shinyapps.io information.

-The app contains multiple features including a slider, tabs, changing histogram colours and creating interactive table.
+The app contains multiple features including a slider, tabs, changing histogram colors and creating interactive table.